Lightning get 2 power-play goals, beat Red Wings 5-3

 TAMPA, Fla.
+(AP) -- The Tampa Bay Lightning had a big offensive night without high-scoring Nikita Kucherov.

-(AP) -- Alex Killorn and Jonathan Drouin scored power-play goals 1:51 apart late in the second period and the Tampa Bay Lightning beat the Detroit Red Wings 5-3 on Thursday night.
+Alex Killorn and Jonathan Drouin scored power-play goals 1:51 apart late in the second period and the Lightning beat the Detroit Red Wings 5-3 on Thursday.

 J.T.
-Brown, Andrej Sustr and Yanni Gourde also scored for the Lightning.
+Brown, Andrej Sustr and Yanni Gourde also scored for the Lightning, who are three points behind Boston for the second Eastern Conference wild card.
 Andrei Vasilevskiy made 31 saves.

-Tampa Bay, which played without 38-goal scorer Nikita Kucherov due to illness, swept the five-game season series with the Red Wings.
+Kucherov sat out due to illness as Tampa Bay swept the five-game season series with the Red Wings.

+''That's what we talked about before the game, Kuch has been so big for us,'' Killorn said. ''He comes down with something, we need to step up and help him out.''

 Detroit got goals from Frans Nielsen, Danny DeKeyser and Mike Green.
 Petr Mrazek stopped 26 shots.